codeincrypt/movie-ticket-booking-react/README.md

 This project implements a movie ticket booking system with three distinct user panels: customer, admin, and cinema owner (seller).
 Built using React JS, Redux Toolkit for the frontend & Python Fast API in backend this application provides a comprehensive platform for managing movie listings, showtimes, bookings, and user accounts.

+# Features:
+* Browse Movies – View available movies with details like title, genre, duration, and showtimes.
+* Select Seats – Interactive seat selection with availability status.
+* Secure Booking – Confirm bookings with a smooth checkout process (mock payment or integration).
+* Showtime Management – Choose from multiple showtimes and theaters.
+* User Authentication – Sign up, log in, and manage bookings (if applicable).
+* Admin Panel (optional) – Manage movies, showtimes, and bookings.

 ## Key Features

 **Customer Panel:**